The Presidential Service Center® - A museum on support and protection of the U.S. Presidency

 Please see our previous Facebook Event page for a showcase of information and videos.

 Presidential Service began with the American military, in the late 1700's, as military aides and other positions.
-One of the first to begin was the Life Guard for General Washington in 1776.
+One of the first to start was the Life Guard for General Washington in 1776.

 In the 1880's The US Navy requested of President Rutherford B. Hayes, to open a "mess," (or restaurant) which is now known as the White House Staff Mess.
 It features restaurant service and thousands of take-out meals daily with close to 75 US Navy chefs.
 The Navy chefs shop, cook, travel with and protect the Presidency.